Schmitt trigger: Non-inverting Schmitt trigger

 A unique property of circuits with parallel positive feedback is the impact on the input source.
 In circuits with negative parallel feedback (e.g., an inverting amplifier), the virtual ground at the inverting input separates the input source from the op-amp output.
-Here there is no virtual ground, and the steady op-amp output voltage is applied through $R_1-R_2$ network to the input source.
+Here there is no virtual ground, and the steady op-amp output voltage is applied through the $R_1{,}R_2$ network to the input source.
 The op-amp output passes an opposite current through the input source (it injects current into the source when the input voltage is positive and it draws current from the source when it is negative).